dvn/dvn-sourceforge2github/index.md

 ## DVN development on GitHub

-Let's talk in more detail about [development of DVN on GitHub](dvn-dev-on-github).
+You'll probably want to advance directly to the [quickstart for development of DVN on GitHub](dvn-dev-on-github/quickstart).

 ## Pointing Hudson to the DVN code on GitHub